 This page may be found online at

 This is a take-home examination.
-It is likely to take you at least six hours.
-You may use any time or times you deem appropriate to complete the exam, provided you return it to me by noon on Thursday, December 17th.
+It is likely to take you about four hours.
+You may use any time or times you deem appropriate to complete the exam, provided you return it to me by the due date.
 No late exams will be accepted.
-I will make a solution key available at approximately noon on Thursday, December 17.
+I will make a solution key soon after the exam.

-Because different students will be taking the exam at different times, you are not permitted to discuss the exam with anyone until after noon on December 17th.
+Because different students will be taking the exam at different times, you are not permitted to discuss the exam with anyone until after I have returned it.
 If you must say something about the exam, you are allowed to say ``This is definitely the hardest exam I have ever taken.''
 You may also summarize these policies.

 I will give partial credit for partially correct answers.
 You ensure the best possible grade for yourself by highlighting your answer and including a clear set of work that you used to derive the answer.

 In some languages, it's possible to use the input statement in expressions, so that it reads and returns a value, rather than reading a value and storing it in a variable.
 For example, instead of

 you would write

 read as part of an expression, as in